Chatty Café Scheme: Similar initiatives

 In 2019, the BBC reported on "Happy to Chat" benches and on an initiative by the BBC and public transport companies encouraging people to talk to their fellow passengers.

 Implementation abroad

 In December 2019, Hoskyn presented the scheme in a TEDxKazimierzWomen event in Kraków, Małopolskie, Poland, and at the end of 2020, Chatter and Natter tables had been set up in Poland, Gibraltar, Australia and Canada.
-Chatty Cafe was registered as a charity in Australia in 2020.
-Given that the British expression "natter" is not used in Australia, the tables are referred to as "Have a Chat" tables.

 Impact

 The scheme started in Britain, where "traditional reserve is said to make it almost impossible for the British to talk to strangers in public places".
-The scheme has been cited as one of several examples of social, affective spaces and has cited in a book on ageing society as contributing to creating communities.
-In a report about the role of pubs in British communities, sociologist Thomas Thurnell-Read has credited the initiative as being inspirational to further initiatives such as the use of ‘Join Me’ cards in a pub in the Southeast of England.
+The scheme has been cited as one of several examples of social, affective spaces Sociologist Thomas Thurnell-Read has credited the initiative as inspiring further schemes such as the use of 'Join Me' cards in a pub in the Southeast of England.
 Such cards enable customers to let other customers and staff know they are open to having a conversation.